87: Samantha Béart Joins the Party!

 Chat says a book could have really helped you out there.

 I always bring a book with me now.
+Always.

-yes i need that and then in reality, I have it, own it, and never touch it.
+Yes, I need that.
+And then in reality, I have it, own it, and never touch it.

 Which is why I don't have a Steam Deck.
+I'm like, yeah, yeah, yeah.

-Yeah, in theory, I think I'm not going to ignore.
+Yeah, in theory, I need to ignore.

 Yeah.

 Like, I really want to play it, but I know me.
+I will find a million other things to do.

 The A to D will kick in, and I'll be like, I could do that.
+Or

 I could do all these other things.

+Yes.
 Or I could just be caught in the middle trying to work out what I'm going to do.

+That's my happy.
 I'm not very happy at all.

 But yeah, that's where I live.
+Yeah.

 Yeah.